oracle-devrel/devo.tutorials/install-spring-boot-on-an-oracle-instance.md

 ## Install and Configure Spring Boot

-Next, install all the software needed for your Spring Boot application.
+Before installing the software required to run Spring Boot, you first configure the Instance you created.

 ### Configure the Port for your Instance

-1. Open the navigation menu and click **Compute**.
-Under **Compute**, click **Instances**.
+1. Open the navigation menu and select **Compute**.
+Under **Compute**, select **Instances**.
-2. Click the link to the instance you created in the previous step.
+2. Select the link to the Instance you created earlier.

     From the **Instance Details** page look under the **Instance Access** section.
 Write down the public IP address the system created for you.
 You use this IP address to connect to your instance.